Iran says US making ‘unreasonable’ demands in negotiations to end war

 Benchmark US oil contract West Texas Intermediate (WTI) also surged by just over four percent to $105.5 a barrel, as investors braced for further disruptions to supplies through the strait, where Tehran has imposed a partial blockade.

-Baghaei also addressed plans bu European countries to deploy warships to the region to ensure safe navigation of the Strait of Hormuz, which Iran has effectively blocked since March.
+Baghaei also addressed plans by European countries to deploy warships to the region to ensure safe navigation of the Strait of Hormuz, which Iran has effectively blocked since March.

 French President Emmanuel Macron and British Prime Minister Keir Starmer are heading a coalition of more than 50 countries they say will work to help enable the resumption of maritime transit in the region after the war.